smunigunti3/BudgetTrackerAssignment/README.md

 ## Submission
 1. Place your completed assignment in a `.zip` file.
-2. Include a screen recording of your app demonstrating all functionality.
+2. Make a screen recording of your app demonstrating all functionality.
-3. Send both files to one of the exec members on Discord.
+3. Submit both of these files on the project application form.